tomfanhm/cheat-sheet/src/content/documentation/oracle.md

 ### LIKE

-- Used to search for a specified pattern in a column
+- Used to search for a specified pattern in a column.

 ```sql
 SELECT